UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 We will have challenges in the following areas: Crypto, RE, Pwn, Web, Misc, and whatever else we feel like creating!

-If you have questions, please contact our vice president Chris Gardner (his email can be found on the webpage linked above.
+If you have questions, please contact our vice president Zack Orndorff (his email can be found on the webpage linked above.

 ## TL; DR

-* DawgCTF - be there - Sunday March 11, 11am-7pm
+* DawgCTF - be there - Sunday March 2, 10am-6pm
-* **Registration is required**, please fill out the [registration form](https://goo.gl/forms/g2oxUMeyKYlf2QVD3).
+* **Registration is required**, please fill out the [registration form](https://goo.gl/forms/svhN8pkdEyfy4gme2).
 All competitors must register individually.
 * Location: UMBC University Center Ballroom
 * Jeopardy style
 * Team size is 4
 * Prizes will be awarded
-* We're providing lunch and dinner
+* We're providing breakfast and lunch